-The Quapaw also has a stream cave that you can add on to any spa treatment, public or private bath session.
+The Quapaw also has a stream cave that you can add to any spa treatment or public or private bath session.
 The steam cave was built over a spring and allows the radiant heat from the spring to fill the cave with mineral-rich steam.
-To enter the steam cave it costs $10 per person for 15-20 minutes.

 What to Expect at the Public Pools:

-You have to wear a swimsuit as the pools are co-ed.
-Once checking in at the front desk and paying you will be escorted to the locker rooms and given a key for a locker with a wristband to keep on your wrist while in the pools.
+You are required to wear a swimsuit as the pools are co-ed.
+Once we were checked in at the front desk and paid we were escorted to the locker rooms and given a key for a locker with a wristband to keep on your wrist while in the pools.